Skip to content

 Enable timer interrupt

-The main function then reads two CSRs, mstatus and mie, into variables mstatus_val and mie_val using the csrr instruction.
-And it writes to the two CSRs by setting bit#3 of mstatus and bit#7 of mie to 1 using the bitwise OR operation because 0x8 is 1<<3 and 0x80 is 1<<7.
-According to Figure 3.6 and 3.12 from the the RISC-V reference mannual, bit#3 of mstatus is called mstatus.MIE where MIE stands for Machine Interrupt Enable, and bit#7 of mie is mie.MTIE where MTIE stands for Machine Timer Interrupt Enable.
+The main function then sets bit#3 of mstatus and bit#7 of mie to 1 (i.e., 0x8 is 1<<3, 0x80 is 1<<7) with the CSR set bit instruction csrs.
+According to Figure 7 and Figure 16 from the RISC-V reference manual, bit#3 of mstatus is called mstatus.MIE where MIE stands for Machine Interrupt Enable, and bit#7 of mie is called mie.MTIE where MTIE stands for Machine Timer Interrupt Enable.

 Failed to load pictureFailed to load picture

 After enabling timer interrupts, the main function enters an infinite loop.
 When receiving a timer interrupt, the CPU would behave as if a function call to handler is inserted into this loop, and the handler function would reset the timer with QUANTUM again.
-Therefore, we should expect to see Got a timer interrupt. on the screen periodically and infinitely.
+Therefore, we expect to see Got a timer interrupt. on the screen periodically and infinitely.

-Use of mepc and mret
+Usage of mepc and mret

-When handling a timer interrupt, the CPU would assign the value of its program counter to the mepc CSR right before jumping to handler, so mepc should point to an instruction for while(1); when handler starts to run.
-When handler invokes mret, the CPU assigns the value of mepc back to the program counter, so the CPU would resume the while loop.
+Right before handling a timer interrupt, the CPU assigns the value of its program counter to a CSR called mepc, so mepc should point to an instruction for while(1); when handler starts to run.
+Reversely, when handler invokes mret, the CPU assigns the value of mepc back to the program counter, so the CPU will resume the while loop.
+Moreover, right before the CPU jumps to handler, interrupts are automatically disabled.
+When handler invokes mret, CPU interrupts will be automatically re-enabled.
+In other words, we typically hope to handle one interrupt without being disrupted by another interrupt.

 Failed to load picture